drberst/drberst.github.io/README.md

 #### 10-20-22:
 - I now have the [python script](https://github.com/drberst/drberst.github.io/blob/main/mtg/daily.py) running daily, so every day (at midnight EST) there should be a new image at https://drberst.github.io/mtg/daily.jpg
+- Having some issues with authentication.
+Got past one issue by adding a keychain (from https://github.com/microsoft/vscode/issues/92972#issuecomment-625751232).
+But still doesn't seem to be pushing

 # September 2022
 ## [/music/guitar-chords](https://drberst.github.io/music/guitar-chords)